-Engine 221, a 1996 Spartan custom cab engine, is scheduled for replacement in 2022.
+Engine 221, a 1996 Spartan custom cab engine, is scheduled for replacement in 2022 and scheduled for delivery in 2023.
 It will then move to a reserve engine and serve as a recruit training vehicle replacing Engine 222 currently filling that role.
-When replacing Engine 221 consideration are being given to replacing it with an apparatus capable of delivering an elevated water stream such as a Quint.
+When replacing Engine 221, the decision was made to replace it with an apparatus capable of delivering an elevated water stream such as a Ouint.